Upper Endoscopy for Diagnosing Heartburn and Reflux

 - The doctor who performed the endoscopy may discuss initial findings with you after the procedure but will send the test results to your primary or referring doctor.

-- The specialist or your primary doctor will discuss biopsy results with you after the procedure.
+- The specialist or your primary doctor will discuss any biopsy results with you once they become available several days after the procedure.
 If the results indicate that prompt medical attention is needed, the necessary arrangements will be made and your referring doctor will be notified.

 Risks of an upper endoscopy include bleeding, perforation of the upper digestive system, and abnormal reaction to the drugs used for sedation.